Kenya – Africa’s infrastructure powerhouse

 Energy is an obvious pre-requisite for Kenya to benefit from the world-class infrastructure the country is building.
 Fortunately, this has by no mean been neglected.

 In 2010, Kenya had an installed generating capacity of 1050 megawatt (MW).
-That has already gone up to 2300 Mph, with a number of other projects, such as Lake Turkana Wind Power about to boost this figure further.
-While Kenya is unlikely to meet its stated target of 5000MW by EOY 2017, the current growth is already an impressive achievement.
-The government’s own target for 2030, is 23,000 MW, backed by the four planned nuclear reactors to go live by 2027.
+That has already gone up to 2300 Mph.
+Several other projects, such as Lake Turkana Wind Power are about to boost this figure further.
+While Kenya is unlikely to meet its target of 5000MW by EOY 2017, the current growth is already an impressive achievement.
+The official target for 2030, is 23,000 MW.
+This includes four planned nuclear reactors to go live by 2027.

 Foreign Direct Investment